 The world is prominent; unfortunately, many countries have rampant human rights violations.
 This article will rank the top five countries with the worst human rights violations.
 These rankings are based on various factors, including freedom of speech, freedom of assembly, and the treatment of minorities.
-If you’re interested in learning more about human rights violations worldwide, keep reading!
+If you’re interested in learning more about human rights violations worldwide, keep reading.

 The Kim regime operates prison camps where detainees are subjected to deplorable conditions and torture.
-Camps have been identified where prisoners are starved to death, forced to work in dangerous situations, and subjected to systematic rape and violence.
+Camps have been identified where prisoners are starved to death, forced to work in dangerous situations, and subjected to violence.
 In one center known as Camp 22, it is estimated that 20-25% of inmates die yearly from malnutrition and other diseases.

 The Iranian regime is guilty of human rights violations for a number of reasons.
 Firstly, it routinely jails political dissidents and journalists who speak out against the government.
 Secondly, it engages in torture and other forms of cruel and inhuman treatment of detainees.
 Lastly, it denies its citizens basic rights like freedom of speech and assembly.
 They even deploy their own form of morality police that terrorizes citizens